homearanya/wild-coast-walks/src/pages/about/index.md

     - content:
         paragraph:
           - text: >-
+              Having cycled the Himalayans, the Silk Road through Turkey and many remote parts of South Africa your local tour guide, Julia, believes that there is nothing more gratifying in life than exploring our country under your own steam.
+A KZN Natal girl at heart, she is very interested in KZN history and promoting local authentic tourism in her own backyard.
+Whist some may enjoy the freedom on cycling self-sufficient with all your luggage on your bike, Spekboom bespoke cycle tours recognises the value of carefree cycling with luggage transfers, between overnight stays, a cold beer , a home cooked meal with a glass of wine and a warm bed at the end of each day.
+          - text: >-
+              For this reason, all our cycle Tour offer homely accommodation, back-up support and delicious meals.
+Using quite non-technical farm roads with very manageable daily distances these tours are designed to suit old and young, fit and less fit.
+The focus of each tour is about ‘discovering’ the rich history, wildlife and cultural offerings of the KZN Midlands, the Northern KZN Battlefields and the Ixopo/Creighton valley.
+      heading1: Cycle
+      heading2: Touring
+      image:
+        alt: Cycle touring - Battlefields
+        image: /img/ct1_002.jpg
+    - content:
+        paragraph:
+          - text: >-
               Multi-day hiking in South Africa has been on the decline in the past decade or so, as there are fewer hardy hikers prepared to carry everything on their backs and sleep out in the open.
 With